Amr-abdelsamee/Connect-4-with-AI/README.md

 #Download grpahviz to be able to use trees
-use pip install graphviz in command window then download it from this https://graphviz.org/download/
+use pip install graphviz in command window<br/> then download it from this<br/> https://graphviz.org/download/